Yasir-77/My-DevOps-Journey/Docker/notes/readme.md

     db="mysql"      # Name of the database to connect to )
 ```
-MySQLdb.connect(): This function establishes a connection to the MySQL database.
+- MySQLdb.connect(): This function establishes a connection to the MySQL database.

-host="mydb": The hostname or IP address where the MySQL server is running.
+- host="mydb": The hostname or IP address where the MySQL server is running.
 In this case, mydb is used, which would be the hostname of the MySQL container in a Docker Compose setup (since the containers are networked together and can communicate using service names).

-user="root": The MySQL username.
+- user="root": The MySQL username.
 Here, the root user is used.

-passwd="...": The password for the root user.
+- passwd="My-secret-pw": The password for the root user.

-db="mysql": The name of the database to connect to.
+- db="mysql": The name of the database to connect to.
 In this case, it connects to the default mysql database.

 #### 2 - Ensure Dockerfile is set up to install the necessary MySQL client library.
 Type the code:
 ```